Pre-conference postgraduate research workshop

 - Professor Mette Hartley (University of Copenhagan, Denmark)

 - Professor Nicolas Terry (Professor of Law, University of Indiana, USA)

 The conference dinner and accommodation are not included in the conference fee and delegates are therefore required to book and pay for these separately.
-Attendance at the conference dinner can be booked using the registration form.

 The conference is sponsored by the Hallsworth Endowment and the School of Law at the University of Manchester, the European Association of Health Law, the Queen Mary University of London, the Society of Legal Scholars and the World Association for Medical Law.

 Collaborative institutional support is provided by Queen Mary, University of London.

 For further information about this event, please contact Ajmal Mubarik (firstname.lastname@example.org).